 We all know how messy relationships can be behind closed doors.
 Bringing a therapist into your relationship for help and showing them the messiness can be intimidating.
 My passion and expertise is in fully exploring those difficulties with you and your partner, and helping you both find your way out.

 Joining people in the depths of their psyche often takes us to the depths of ours.
-Although I greatly value psychological theory, I find that usually the real difficulties in our work arise not from a lack of knowledge, but from the moments where our personal histories prevent us from being able to be, feel and freely think about our clients.
+Although I greatly value psychological theory, I find the real difficulties in our work arise not from a lack of knowledge, but from the moments where we are unable to see, think and dream beyond the confines of the dynamic we are playing out with our clients.

-Tom Ogden, Donald Winnicott and Antonino Ferro have been the most influential practicioners in my own understanding of the human psyche and how change occurs.
+Tom Ogden, Donald Winnicott and Antonino Ferro have been the most influential practitioners in my own understanding of the human psyche and how change occurs.
 I am also greatly influenced by Hakomi, Emotionally Focussed Couples Therapy (EFT), Buddhism and non-dual teachings.

 It is my experience that being a psychotherapist is extremely challenging.
 To do effective therapy is to be regularly scared and have no idea what we ‘should' be doing.
 To join people in the depths of their despair, insecurity and powerlessness means we too will find ourselves immersed in these realms.
-Finding confidence in the midst of these dark corners allows us to not just tolerate, but ultimately thrive within these realms of insecurity.
-This group aims to help you inhabit these intense dynamics of clinical struggle with grace.
+Finding confidence in the midst of these dark corners allows us to not just tolerate, but ultimately thrive within these experiences of insecurity and impotence.
+This ongoing weekly group aims to help us inhabit these intense dynamics of clinical struggle with grace and effectiveness.

 Sharing our cases and listening to other’s feedback is quite often very emotionally provocative.
 The vulnerable experiences that invariably get provoked within us can be extremely insightful and helpful to the case, but we have to feel safe enough to fully share, explore and harness these inner experiences or “countertransferences.”
-As such, I find it very helpful when the group functions as a dynamic and secure team that can allow for us to communicate what is evoked and thus support us each to be able to more fully share our clients’ struggles as well as our own struggles as therapists.
+As such, I find it very helpful when the group functions as a dynamic and secure team that can allow for us to communicate what is evoked.
+This vulnerable and honest exchange thus supports each of us to more fully share our clients’ struggles, as well as our own struggles as therapists.

-Emotional safety within the group also allows the listeners to be able to share their darker reactions, which are often keys to helping the presenter to move beyond their current stuck or habituated dynamic with the client.
-Often as practitioners, we can not see beyond our fixed patterns of relating.
+Emotional safety within the group also allows the listeners to share their darker reactions, which are often keys to helping the presenter move beyond their current stuck or habituated situation with the client.
+Often as practitioners, we cannot see beyond our fixed patterns of relating.
 Our clients are scared to know something within themselves and we can easily be pulled into their defensive schemes and collude to avoid some difficult truth.
 An attuned and safe group has the freedom and bandwidth to be able to bring these unconscious corners into the light.

 Contact me if you are interested in joining the group and we can further discuss if it is the right fit for you.

-Having a thriving psychotherapy practice, doing what you love with confidence, while being financially successful can feel truly unattainable.
+Having a thriving psychotherapy practice, doing what you love with confidence while being financially successful, can seem truly unattainable.
 But it isn’t.
 A good private practice internship can set you up to have all these things.

-The therapist training process is quite arduous, but it often leaves people doubting themselves as practitioners and ill-equipped for the task of setting up a new business.
-To be a successful therapist, we have to develop strong clinical skills, but in my experience it is equally important to focus on our own self-awareness as well as building solid business practices.
+The training process to become a therapist is quite arduous, and it often leaves people doubting themselves as practitioners, and ill-equipped for the task of setting up a new business.
+To be successful therapists, of course it is important to develop strong clinical skills, but in my experience it is equally important to focus on our own self-awareness as well as building solid business practices.

 In order to help associates develop these three areas, I marry a deep clinical exploration of what we are actually doing as therapists, with a personal exploration of how to build one's confidence and self-awareness as a healer, while concurrently providing a thorough review of the concrete marketing and business skills to fill your practice.